Make sure your journeys are safe this festive season

 - Always adhere to the speed limit – driving too fast or too slowly can be a potential hazard.

-- Be courteous towards other road users.
+- Be courteous and patient with other road users.

 - Stay alert and keep an eye on what's happening around you.

 - Always be prepared for emergencies.
 Carry an emergency kit with items that will come in handy if you're stranded on the side of the road or involved in a vehicle crash.

 - Watch out for potentially dangerous drivers and pedestrians walking along the road and keep well clear of them.
 Find out more about pedestrian safety.

 - Be on the lookout for obstructions like potholes or animals which may stray into the road, especially in rural areas.

 - Be cautious when driving alone and avoid stopping in remote areas.

 - Be alert when you are in an area where there is a risk of criminal activities such as hijacking or smash-and-grab theft.

 - Never drink and drive.
 Statistics indicate that about 50% of road deaths in South Africa are alcohol-related.
 The blood alcohol limit for motorists is 0,05 grams per 100 ml of blood.
 Here's what you need to know about the blood/alcohol limit.